CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

     description = module.params.get('description')
     state = module.params.get('state')
     name_alias = module.params.get('name_alias')

     fabric_node = 'topology/pod-{0}/node-{1}'.format(pod_id, node_id)
     child_classes = ['ipNexthopP']
     if track_policy is not None:
        child_classes.append('ipRsRouteTrack')

 11. The following section constructs a filter to target a set of entries that match certain criteria at the level of the target DN and in the subtree below it.
-The construct_url function below is used to build the appropriate DN by using the tenant as the root class and other subsequent sub classes till 'ipRouteP'.
+The construct_url function below is used to build the appropriate DN by using the tenant as the root class and other subsequent subclasses up to 'ipRouteP'.

 Note - aci_rn must not contain the DN of the individual class.
-It is construct_url()'s task to build the enire DN leading to the target object using the series of RNs in the root class and the subsequent sub classes.
+It is construct_url()'s task to build the entire DN leading to the target object using the series of RNs in the root class and the subsequent subclasses.

 .. code-block:: python